khushnam-chauhan/ViewIt/README.md

 Please be patient.
-The website may take more than a minute to render after being inactive for over 50 minutes.
+Sometimes website may take more than a minute to render after being inactive for over 50 minutes.
 Thank you for your understanding!
 This is an alternative URL for the site: https://watchit-production.up.railway.app.
 __________________________
 -   ⚛️ Tech Stack: React.js, Node.js, Express.js, MongoDB, Tailwind CSS